 Written by: Lydia Proulx

 Founded in 2016, the Youth Best Practice Committee (YPBC) supports young leaders and systems around the nation with understanding the value of youth voice in systems-change work.
 So, the YBPC itself isn’t new, however, this particular committee is!
-In the fall of 2020, we began accepting applications from youth and young adults with lived experience as well as supportive adults who are especially qualified to guide how youth voice, youth engagement, and youth peer support can really change and improve mental health, child welfare, juvenile justice, and all youth serving systems.
+On October 1st, 2021 we will begin accepting applications from youth and young adults with lived experience as well as supportive adults who are especially qualified to guide how youth voice, youth engagement, and youth peer support can really change and improve mental health, child welfare, juvenile justice, and all youth serving systems.

 Want to learn more, or apply to join the Youth Best Practice Committee in 2022?
 Check out our webpage on the YBPC here!
 Youth and young adults ages 13 – 29 with lived experience of mental health, child welfare or foster care, juvenile justice, special education, or other youth-serving systems are welcome to apply.
 We seek diverse representation of young adults, including race, ethnicity, volunteer or employment history, education, immigration status, ability, neurodivergence, geography, gender, sexuality, and lived experiences.
 We also seek participation from professionals with experience in related fields who want to support youth voice in systems change work.
 RSVP for the Open House Today!